 Spock stared down at the event list.
 Cartwright often attended; there were vids proving it.
 Valeris never did.
 That thought did not give him comfort.

-Kirk stood outside the conference room, felt the anger seeping away, giving way to something else, some feeling of inevitability.
+Kirk stood outside the conference room and felt the anger seeping away, giving way to something else, some feeling of inevitability.

 This wasn't over.
 Somehow, he'd known it wasn't.
 Had known it deep in his guts when Smitty had called him.
 Why had he called?
 Why had Chris been at that dive?
 It didn't make sense, not really.